virgili0/Virgilio/README.md

 ### End-to-End Machine Learning project

 For a first taste, i suggest you to go through this Kaggle notebook, which is the most classic example of ML task.
 The goal is trying to predict if a Titanic passenger would have been most likely to survive or not.
 Many things will be unclear for now, but don't worry, they will be all explained comprehensively later.
-Is nice to get the picture of the "applied" project, going through the classical steps of the applied Machine Learning (problem framing, data exploration, question forumlation...)
+Is nice to get the picture of the "applied" project, going through the classical steps of the applied Machine Learning (problem framing, data exploration, question formulation...).

 The notebook is on [Kaggle](https://www.kaggle.com/), the go-to platform for ML and general Data Science projects, which provides a lot of free datasets and offers interesting challenges and ML model experiments.